ltdrdata/ComfyUI-Manager/README.md

 ## Troubleshooting
 * If your `git.exe` is installed in a specific location other than system git, please install ComfyUI-Manager and run ComfyUI.
-Then, specify the path including the file name in `git_exe = ` in the ComfyUI-Manager/config.ini file that is generated.
+Then, specify the path including the file name in `git_exe = ` in the `<USER_DIRECTORY>/default/ComfyUI-Manager/config.ini` file that is generated.
 * If updating ComfyUI-Manager itself fails, please go to the **ComfyUI-Manager** directory and execute the command `git update-ref refs/remotes/origin/main a361cc1 && git fetch --all && git pull`.
- * Alternatively, download the update-fix.py script from [update-fix.py](https://github.com/ltdrdata/ComfyUI-Manager/raw/main/scripts/update-fix.py) and place it in the ComfyUI-Manager directory.
-Then, run it using your Python command.
-   For the portable version, use `..\..\..\python_embeded\python.exe update-fix.py`.
-* For cases where nodes like `PreviewTextNode` from `ComfyUI_Custom_Nodes_AlekPet` are only supported as front-end nodes, we currently do not provide missing nodes for them.
-* Currently, `vid2vid` is not being updated, causing compatibility issues.
 * If you encounter the error message `Overlapped Object has pending operation at deallocation on Comfyui Manager load` under Windows
   * Edit `config.ini` file: add `windows_selector_event_loop_policy = True`
 * if `SSL: CERTIFICATE_VERIFY_FAILED` error is occured.